n0internsh1p/ctf/UMDCTF2021/not_slick/README.md

 ![dump](./dump.png)

-I simply reversed the file with cyberchef and saved it to reversed.png.
+I simply reversed the file and saved it to reversed.png.

 ![reversed](./reversed.png)